Best Travel Credit Cards: Maximizing the Benefits

 Pro-tips for maximizing your rewards

-- Book airfare and hotels through the Chase Ultimate Rewards portal for 5x or 10x points.
+• Book airfare and hotels through the Chase Ultimate Rewards portal for 8x points.
 Don't forget to use this hack to get refunds or airfare credit if the prices drop!

-- Download the Priority Pass app and check for participating lounges wherever you fly.
+• Download the Priority Pass app and check for participating lounges wherever you fly.
 Don't underestimate the power of free alcohol and snacks to offset a long layover or travel delays.
+Plus, the newer Chase Sapphire Lounge (looking at you, LaGuardia Airport!) are not to be missed.
+Unlike Amex and Capital One, you can even bring a guest!

 Using the tips above, we've easily offset the hefty annual fee every year.
 You can see from our current earnings breakdown that in the first quarter of 2023 we have already earned enough to offset over $1700 in travel.